Bytestorm5/Bytestorm5/README.md

       - This was my first serious foray into both Rust and React, while also being my first serious look into making a chess engine.
 Lots of firsts here, very fun project overall.
   - [Stingus Stats](https://stingus.yeruman.dev/)
       - Full stack application for generating statistics of item drop rates in Destiny 2.
 Back-end data collector built in C#, Front-end built with Flask and HTML templates.
 Uses MongoDB to track drops.
       - This is how I learned the hard way that I need to branch out from my comfort zone in Python to be decent at web dev.
+In any case this was a cool project and I want to eventually get back to it when I have time.

 #### Contact
 TBD